Order of the Red Eagle: Recipients

-What follows are some additional details on a fair cross section of individuals who were known to be conferred with the order in its several classes, in order of precedence.
-The Order of the Red Eagle was conferred frequently upon foreign nationals, both royal and non-royal, to honor their individual position or work and to further the diplomatic relations with their respective nations, in much the same way that the Order of the Bath is still conferred by the British monarchy.
+What follows are some additional details on a fair cross section of individuals who are known to have received the Order in any of its several classes, listed in order of precedence.
+The Order of the Red Eagle frequently was conferred upon foreign nationals, both royal and non-royal, to honor their individual positions or work and to further diplomatic relations with their nations, in much the same way that the Order of the Bath still is conferred by the British monarchy.